 This mushroom has many common names like Bunashimeji, white beech, hon-shimeji, etc. This mushroom is rich in calcium, potassium, phosphorus, and iron.
 Shimeji mushroom health benefits are

 There are no side effects of Shimeji mushrooms except rotting due to storage and cleaning errors.

 Shimeji mushroom health benefits help in managing diabetes, weight & cholesterol.
 Rich in calcium, potassium.
-There is no side effects of this mushroom except handling and storage errors.
+There are no side effects of this mushroom except handling and storage errors.